-Charges for services increased by approximately \$200,000 mostly due to more permits in the current year related to the new subdivision construction and the Wawa gas station added during fiscal year 2016.
-The increase was also due to the higher expenditures of impact funds.
+Charges for services decreased by approximately \$157,000 mostly due to the issuance of fewer permits in the current year in comparison to the prior year, which had both, a new subdivision and Wawa service station construction.

-Operating grants and contributions reflects an increase over the prior year of approximately \$19,000, which is due to higher funding in the current year.
-Total general revenues increased slightly by approximately \$9,000.
-The increase is due mostly to the higher fund appropriations for utility and communication service taxes, and state shared revenues.
-Also, the Town renewed an agreement with a nearby diner to lease parking spaces.
+Operating grants and contributions reflects an increase over the prior year of approximately \$9,500 which is due to higher funding in the current year.
+Total general revenues increased slightly by approximately \$4,000.
+The increase is due mostly to the higher receipts for utility and communication services taxes and state shared revenues.
+The Town also renewed an agreement with a nearby diner to lease parking spaces.
 This agreement is generating approximately \$1,800 per year.